rockettheme/docs/Docs/wordpress/plugins/roksprocket/faq.md

 ![][module_2]

-You can do this with the HTML editor, or with a WYSIWYG editor, though be aware that some WYSIWYG editors either misinterpret or strip uncommon characters, rendering the shortcode unusable.
-You should have no problems with the shortcode when using HTML mode on most post editors.
+You can do this with the Text editor, or with a Visual editor, though be aware that some WYSIWYG editors either misinterpret or strip uncommon characters, rendering the shortcode unusable.
+You should have no problems with the shortcode when using Text mode on most post editors.

 [module_1]: assets/widget_injection_1.jpeg
 [module_2]: assets/widget_injection_2.jpeg